segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (for example: SourceName_Prod, SourceName_Staging, SourceName_Dev).

 4. Click **Add Source** to save your settings.
-5. Copy the Write key from the Segment UI and log in to your Navattic account - navigate to Integrations > Segment and paste the key.
-Hit "Save" to connect.
+5. Copy the Write key from the Segment UI and log in to your Navattic account.
+Navigate to **Integrations > Segment** and paste the key.
+Click **Save** to connect.
 6. Choose which Navattic events to send to Segment, as well as which demos (projects) to activate for this integration.

 ## Stream